snarfed/granary/README.md

     * If the input object has `inReplyTo` or `object` or `target` with no recognizable ATProto or Bluesky object, raise `ValueError`.
     * Omit images that aren't in `blobs`.
     * Bug fix for quote posts with text content that's longer than Bluesky's limit ([snarfed/bridgy-fed#1197](https://github.com/snarfed/bridgy-fed/issues/1197)).
+    * When a `flag` has multiple objects, use the first one that's an ATProto record.
   * `to_as1`:
     * Extract links from `app.bsky.actor.profile#description` into `url`/`urls` fields
     * Bug fix: first URL (singular) goes in `url`, list of URLs goes in `urls`.